LICENSING & MEMBERSHIP CATEGORIES

 • Ability to vote and be elected as a member of council.

-• Ability to volunteer on SSOT committees.
+• Ability to volunteer on SCOT committees.

-• Ability to receive SSOT communications
+• Ability to receive SCOT communications

 Practising licenses may be issued for a full year or for three months.

-Restricted Licence
+Restricted Practising Licence

 • Ability to practice as and use the title, “Occupational Therapist Restricted” with restrictions imposed and for a specific time period.